BOTANY 100 — SURVEY OF BOTANY

 1-3 credits.

-Elementary level directed study/independent research.
-The purpose of this course to introduce undergraduate students to research questions and, facilitate their learning in the field of botany by providing them with guidance and mentorship in a research environment.
-Enroll Info: None
+Introduces students to research questions and facilitates learning in the field of botany by providing guidance and mentorship in a research environment.

 BOTANY 300 — PLANT ANATOMY